Viktordotcom/TenziGame/game/README.md

-# Game of Tenzies created with Create React App
+# Game of Tenzi created with Create React App